a sound first approach to opening the world

 • spatial hearing to read proximity, group dynamics and safety

-Rethinking Social Communication Through Sound
+Rethinking Social Communication Through Sound and music

-The Sound-Based Learning Project challenges one of the biggest blind spots in education: most social-emotional learning is designed from the perspective of sighted people.
+This project challenges one of the biggest blind spots in education: most social-emotional learning is designed from the perspective of sighted people.

 We build a sound-first curriculum that starts from the perceptual strengths of blind and low-vision students.